AnnyCaroline/GSoC-2018/usart/README.md

 ### Compiling
 As said in the beginning of this document, a unique file contains the code for Céu-Arduino and pico-Céu and can be drag and dropped to Céu-Arduino.exe and pico-Céu.exe.
 But, in this case, the order this programs execute do matter.

 When the pico-Céu application set up the serial port (using ```Usart(3)```, for example), the port (COM3 in this case) cannot be used by other app, i.e., the port become busy.
 Since the Céu-Arduino.exe needs a free port to load the sketch for Arduino board, make sure to not compile the Céu-Arduino application while the pico-Céu one is open.
-This same behavior can be observed when we try to load a sketch with Monitor serial Window opened in Arduino IDE.
+This same behavior can be observed when we try to load a sketch with "Monitor serial" Window opened in Arduino IDE.